Eyewear Shelf

 Retailer Prescription Range (SPH/CYL) Available Lens Indices Return Policy

-Zenni Optical SPH: -20.00 to +12.00; CYL: ±6.00 [1] 1.50, 1.57, 1.61, 1.67, 1.74 14 days for refund; 30 days for store credit [2]
+Zenni Optical SPH: -20.00 to +12.00; CYL: ±6.00 [1] 1.50, 1.57, 1.61, 1.67, 1.74 14 days for refund to original payment method; 30 days for store credit [2]

-Warby Parker Standard to High (1.74 index recommended for ±8.00+) [5] 1.50 (Polycarbonate), 1.67, 1.74 30 days for refund or exchange [6]
+Warby Parker 1.67 recommended for ±4.00 to ±8.00; 1.74 recommended for ±8.00+ [5] 1.50 (Polycarbonate), 1.67, 1.74 30 days for refund or exchange [6]

-Zeelool SPH: -20.00 to +12.00 [11] 1.50, 1.56, 1.61, 1.67, 1.74 30 days for exchange or refund [12]
+Zeelool SPH: -20.00 to +12.00 (1.74 High-Index) [11] 1.57, 1.61, 1.67, 1.71, 1.74 [12] 30-day exchange & return; 365-day warranty [13]

-LensCrafters (Online) SPH: -14.00 to +8.00 [17] 1.50, 1.59, 1.67, 1.74 30 days for refund or replacement [18]
+LensCrafters (Online) SPH: -14 to +8, single vision (no decimal precision published) [20] 1.50, 1.59, 1.67, 1.74 30 days from date of dispense, replace or refund [21]

-Target Optical (Online) Standard Luxottica Range (similar to LensCrafters) 1.50, 1.59, 1.67, 1.74 90-day "unconditional" happiness guarantee [19]
+Target Optical (Online) Standard Luxottica Range (Target Optical is EssilorLuxottica-licensed, same lab network as LensCrafters) 1.50, 1.59, 1.67, 1.74 90-day guarantee ("No hassle, just happiness") -- full refund, free return shipping [22]

 Technical Definitions and Lens Indices